In most big brands, two of the most important location-based technologies, Wi-Fi and iBeacon are working together to drive IoT growth.

 The US has 20 million beacon compatible smartphones.
 80% of iPhones are compatible with beacons while this percentage is around 20% in the case of Android devices.
 According to statistics, the US has 188 million Wi-Fi compatible smart devices.
 52% of Android phones, 42% of iPhones and 7% of other smart devices are compatible with Wi-Fi.

 Every implementation has three steps: installation, app development, and management.
 In the case of beacons, both installation and management are easy as compared to the app development stage which is a crucial juncture.
 A business can either go for a beacon-enabled third-party app or use an SDK to beacon-enable its own app.
 Contrary to this, there is no app development involved with Wi-Fi implementation.
 Its installation stage takes up more time and effort than its management stage.

 Can Wi-Fi be used in combination with iBeacon technology?

 As mentioned in our earlier post, Wi-Fi and beacons work best when used together given the differences and similarities between them.
 For instance, you can provide Wi-Fi to a consumer for navigational purposes at the location of a venue and use beacons for proximity-based interactions inside the venue.
 In the same light, imagine a scenario in which these two technologies are used in combination.

 Meraki, a division of Cisco, for example, is aiming to use both Wi-Fi and iBeacon technology in tandem by creating a solution that works three-way:

 It transmits signals like any other beacon to push notifications and relevant information on a smartphone.

 b) As a Wi-Fi endpoint

-It works as Wi-Fi router and connect consumers to the internet while operating as a bluetooth transmitter.
+It works as a Wi-Fi router and connects consumers to the internet while operating as a Bluetooth transmitter.

 c) As a field agent